 Save - Flowers

-Flowers are beautiful, but they are also extremely expensive.
-There is no need to spend thousands of dollars on flowers for your wedding arrangements.
-For decorations, use candles, lanterns, and vases with one or two lovely flowers.
-These florists can suggest breathtaking floral arrangements that fit your budget.
+Wedding flowers are beautiful, but they are also extremely expensive.
+There is no need to spend thousands of dollars on flowers for wedding arrangements.
+For wedding decorations, use candles, lanterns, and vases with one or two lovely flowers.
+These wedding florists can suggest breathtaking floral arrangements that fit your budget.

 Save – Cake